guanghes/th3-server/README.md

 **Container Registry**:
 * DockerHub: https://hub.docker.com
-* APP Image: guanghes/th3-server:<tag>  e.g. docker pull guanghes/th3-server:2021-0424-1501
+* APP Image: guanghes/th3-server:<tag>  e.g. $ docker pull guanghes/th3-server:2021-0424-1501

 **Jenkins**:
-* Two projects: One upstream project to do CI job, and downstream project to do CD job.
+* Two projects: One upstream project to do CI job, and one downstream project to do CD job.
+* CI job triggers CD job and transfer the build nubmer as a parameter.
-Running on node-2 (blue) server
+* Running on node-2 (blue) server, should be different server in production.
-OCI Internal IP: 172.16.0.102
+* OCI Internal IP: 172.16.0.102
+* Jenkins port: 8080

 **Docker Host**:
 * Running on Public Cloud. it could be on AWS, GCP, Azure or OCI, two nodes are located at different Availability Zones (AZ, AWS terminology) or Availability Domain (AD, OCI terminology) in order to improve High Availability(HA).